Barn Hacks – Part 4! These drops of wisdom need no introduction.

-Use bailing twine as a saw to cut through other bailing twine if you don’t have a knife handy.
-Hang onto each end of the V shaped piece and quickly saw back and forth.
+- Use baling twine as a saw to cut through other bailing twine if you don’t have a knife handy.
+Hang onto each end of the V-shaped piece and quickly saw back and forth.
 Tah-Dah!
+The twine holding your bale together will pop open.

-Use a loofa glove for deep cleaning tack.
-This is great for nubby reins that accumulate a lot of goo and the rough side of billets.
+- Use a loofa glove for deep cleaning some of your horse’s tack.
+This is great for nubby reins that accumulate a lot of goop and the rough side of billets.
 Be careful if your tack is super smooth, you may scratch it.
+You can also use these to clean buckets and bits and anything else that needs some grip and texture.

 Also good for the wash rack for dirty ponies.